- Financial Aid

 - Original US Passport, or original US Birth Certificate or original Permanent Residency Card

-Please consider setting up Direct Deposit with Payroll - not required but encouraged to avoid delays with your monthly pay.
+Please consider setting up Direct Deposit with Payroll - not required but encouraged to avoid delays with your monthly payments.

 Submitting work hours online: